micahchoo/awesome-digital-history-South-Asia/README.md

 ## Learning

-- [Collaboration Adventures with Primary Sources: Exploring Creative and Digital Outputs](https://jitp.commons.gc.cuny.edu/collaboration-adventures-with-primary-sources-exploring-creative-and-digital-outputs/)  a series of case studies, the authors will share how they experimented with new ways to present research using primary sources through social media, zines, data sets, and visualizations: what we call “creative outputs".
+- [Collaboration Adventures with Primary Sources: Exploring Creative and Digital Outputs](https://jitp.commons.gc.cuny.edu/collaboration-adventures-with-primary-sources-exploring-creative-and-digital-outputs/) - A series of case studies, the authors will share how they experimented with new ways to present research using primary sources through social media, zines, data sets, and visualizations: what we call “creative outputs".
 - [AdFontes](https://www.adfontes.uzh.ch/)  - An Introduction to Working with Sources in the Archive.
 - [Clio Guide](https://guides.clio-online.de/)  - A handbook on digital resources for the historical sciences.
 - [Digital History Guide](https://chnm.gmu.edu/digitalhistory/)  - Introduction to the web for historians—teachers and students, archivists and museum curators, professors as well as amateur enthusiasts—who wish to produce online historical work, or to build upon and improve the projects they have already started in this important new medium.